CitizenFry01/CitizenFry01/README.md

 ### Hi there 👋

+- ⚡ Fun fact: I have no idea what I'm doing

 <!--
 **CitizenFry01/CitizenFry01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.